peterkorteweg/boxfish/Documentation.md

 ```

 ##Get/set parameters
-Parameters can be set directly as values in a dictionary.
+Most parameters can be set directly as values in a dictionary.

 ``` python
 config['driver']['package'] = 'requests'
 ```
+The keys below provide an overview of all sub-keys that can be set directly.

-Most html parameters should be set with <code>build</code>.
+Keys that cannot be set directly, should be set with <code>build</code>.

 ##Build a table configuration